CBD Defined: A Multifaceted Cannabinoid

 The Millennial Origin of Hemp

-From Fiber to Cannabinoids
+From Fibers to Cannabinoids

 The Discovery of Cannabidiol